This is the multi-page printable view of this section. Click here to print.

 FieldDescription

-NameHostname of the agent to be updated
+NameHostname of the node to be updated

-MessageA short decription of progress
+MessageA short description of progress

 Start DateDate/Timestamp of agent update